 Have your NHS number with you when you register.
 This will be at the top of the letter you have received letting you know you are clinically extremely vulnerable or on any prescriptions.

-Help with food and medicines
+Help with getting food

 Ask family, friends and neighbours to support you and use online services.

-If you cannot get the help you need, the government can help by delivering essential groceries and support.
 For further information about how to get food and other essential supplies, please see the guidance on accessing food and essential supplies.
 If you urgently need food or care, contact your local council.

 You may also need to arrange for collection or delivery of hospital specialist medication that is prescribed to you by your hospital care team.